atan009/vimrc/README.md

 ![ST1](http://i.imgur.com/syafUJu.gif)

-More info at: [Github ervandew/supertab] (https://github.com/ervandew/supertab)
+For more information about Supertab, go to [Github ervandew/supertab] (https://github.com/ervandew/supertab)

 ###Plugin #7 - Gundo:
 ---------------------
 In vim, all the changes you make to your file are saved as a tree.
-Gundo is a plugin that displays your edit history in the form of a tree for you so you can easily see the differences between the changes you made and jump back to any old version.
+Gundo is a plugin that displays your edit history in the form of a tree so you can easily see the differences between previous changes and jump back to any old version.

 Press `<F5>` in a file to traverse the graph of the tree of changes.
-Our current position in the undo tree is the one marker with `@`.
+Default current position in the undo tree is the one marked with `@`.
 To move between the graph, use `j` and `k` keys.
 Like vim, `gg` jumps to top of the file while `G` brings you to the bottom of the file.

 Press `return` on a state to revert the content of the file and use `p` to make the preview window show the differences between the current state and selected state.